-Papers for the regular issues of the journal can be submitted year-round electronically through online submission system at.
+Papers for the regular issues of the journal can be submitted year-round electronically through an online submission system.
 The paper is published online and printed version after the final acceptance of the paper, based upon the detailed review process.

 Submission of a paper implies that the work described has not been published previously (except in the form of an abstract or academic thesis) and is not under consideration for publication anywhere else.
 The submission should be approved by all the authors of the paper.
 If a paper is finally accepted, the authorities, where the work had been carried out, shall be responsible for not publishing the work elsewhere in the same form.
 Paper, once submitted for consideration in JEBS, cannot be withdrawn (see withdrawal policy) unless the same is finally rejected.

 Submission of a manuscript implies: that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
 The publisher will not be held legally responsible should there be any claims for compensation.